blockchain/blockchain-wallet-v4-frontend/packages/blockchain-wallet-v4-frontend/src/data/balances/README.md

 - `getCoinInterestBalance` - given `CoinType`, returns its interest account balance

 ### Non-Custodial Only Balances
-These selectors should be used if you need the total balance of just the non-custodial coins/feature of the wallet or of a specific coin.
+These selectors should be used if you need the total non-custodial balance of a specific coin.
 Non-custodial balance means on-chain balances of private key wallets.

 - `getCoinNonCustodialBalance` - given `CoinType`, returns the non-custodial balance